 Ever been in a restaurant and had trouble deciding on which dish to order?
 You have several choices – cost, ingredients, taste, nutrition, etc. Similarly, making technology choices for your network can be tough – to get the right combination of capabilities for best customer service, capacity requirements, distance, budget, latency, frequency use, and other options.
 This blog will break down two technology ‘ingredients’ that should be in any operator’s wireless hauling pantry – millimeter wave (mmW) and microwave (MW).

 Operators are becoming more sophisticated in their operations.
 With the recent funding made available by government programs, operators are finding that they have more flexibility in their choice for technologies and network deployments.
-Building networks into more remote areas and in more challenging terrains has previously been financially unfeasible, but now there are new opportunities to make the business case work.
+Building networks in more remote areas and in more challenging terrains has previously been financially unfeasible, but now there are new opportunities to make the business case work.
 Operators can expand their coverage and operations in the hopes of reaching rural and underserved communities with high-speed connectivity.

 But having more options, can also add to confusion about which technologies to incorporate into the network.
 When to use Fiber?
 When to use Wireless?
 Which wireless solutions are best for which scenarios?
 How can different frequency bands affect options?